UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

     ```

-???- question "How does the output of `module spider samtools/1.22` look like?"
+???- question "What does the output of `module spider samtools/1.22` look like?"

     ```bash
     $ module spider samtools/1.22